LED Lighting for Hospitals and Healthcare Facilities

 There are 2 options when it comes to converting over to LED.
 You can retrofit your existing fixtures or you can replace your existing fixture.
 There are some basic questions you should ask yourself when trying to decide whether to replace or retrofit.
 Generally speaking, retrofitting is far more cost effective than replacing.
 Retrofitting allows you to re-use your investment in your existing fixtures.
 The retrofit kits themselves are ETL Listed and DLC Premium Qualified, They are safe and eligible for the highest rebates available from your utility company (rebates are supplied by your utility company.
 They are not always available, contact us and we can help you find all available rebates).

-Wall Packs: Mounted on the wall, wall packs also provide area lighting and location specific flood lighting on the walls of the hospital.
+Mounted on the wall, wall packs also provide area lighting and location specific flood lighting on the walls of the hospital.
 They tend to be smaller lights with smaller bulbs.
 Because of the UV light in these types of lights, the lenses can get yellow, making them hard to retrofit.
 If the fixtures need to be replaced, you can choose a Wall Pack LED.

-Street Light: Also called Cobra Heads, these lights are what you find on the parking lots and roadways of the hospital.
+Also called Cobra Heads, these lights are what you find on the parking lots and roadways of the a facility or public area.
 They typically tend to be small wattage bulbs, probably 70-100W.
-With these lights, you can retrofit them with a LED Kit or replace then with a new LED Street Fixtures.
+With these lights, you can retrofit them with a LED Retro Fit Kit or replace then with a new LED Street Fixtures.
 These street lights are either UL or ETL Listed, most are DLC Qualified for rebates and are backed with at least a 10 year warranty.